Oceanside Bicycle Accident Lawyer

 Bicycle Accident Injuries Can Be Life-Altering

-No matter what caused the accident, injuries suffered in a bicycle accident can be catastrophic given how little protection bicyclists have available.
-The human body is simply not designed to withstand a head-on collision with a car without protection or even while wearing a helmet.
+No matter what caused the accident, injuries suffered in a bicycle accident can be catastrophic, given how little protection bicyclists have available.
+The human body is not designed to withstand a head-on collision with a car without protection or even while wearing a helmet.
 As a result, bicyclists hit by vehicles may wind up suffering the following traumatic injuries:

-Common Types of Damages that Can Be Recovered
+Common Types of Damages That Can Be Recovered

 • Pain and Suffering: Accident injuries hurt.
 Fortunately, California law allows accident victims to recover damages associated with the hardship of surviving an accident.

-• Emotional Distress: Bicycle accidents can be extremely traumatic incidents, causing sleep loss, recurrent nightmares, and psychiatric trauma.
+• Emotional Distress: Bicycle accidents can be extremely traumatic, causing sleep loss, recurrent nightmares, and psychiatric trauma.
 Damages for these emotional injuries can be recovered.
 Additionally, if you witness a loved one who has a bicycle accident, you may be able to recover damages for your own emotional distress as a bystander.

 • Lost Income and Earning Capacity: Temporary and permanent disability after an accident can cause accident victims to miss work or even lose their jobs if their injury prevents them from returning to work.
-However, these types of economic injuries may also be recoverable as personal injury damages.
+However, these economic injuries may also be recoverable as personal injury damages.

 California Follows Comparative Negligence Standard